-Try "talking it up" with your kitty to see if she responds.
-Literally just try talking to your cat the way you would a friend.
-Pause in your conversation the way your would with a person to see if you get a response.
+- Try "talking it up" with your kitty to see if she responds.
+Quite literally, just try talking to your cat the way you would a friend.
+Pause in your conversation the way you would in human-to-human conversation to see if you get a response.

 Sometimes cats (like people) just need a bit of encouragement.
-If your cat remains silent, just enjoy her for herself.
+If your cat remains silent, just enjoy your pet for who it is.
 Cats are naturally quiet animals.
-If you're unable to get your cat to vocalize don't feel too bad about it, adult meowing is simply not in their nature.
+If you're unable to get your cat to vocalize don't feel too bad about it—adult meowing may not be in its nature.
 You might even count your blessings, as other people are troubled with excessive vocalization in their cats.

 More Serious Reasons Why a Cat May Not Vocalize

 While most instances of cats not meowing are simply "personality" issues, it's sometimes the case that a more serious physical problem can cause a cat's silence.